 Remember that an allergic response is simply a hypersensitivity that your body’s immune system may have to some allergen.
-CBD oil for allergies effectively treats this hypersensitivity in a variety of ways.
+CBD oil may help assist with hypersensitivity.

-Furthermore, CBD also reduces the body’s sensitivity to allergens by regulating homeostasis.
+CBD may reduce the body’s hypersensitivity by regulating homeostasis.
 This is just a fancy way of saying your body’s natural balance in its health and wellness.
 CBD maintains this homeostasis by interacting with the ECS system and its various receptors, including CB-1, CB-2, and TRPV1 receptors.

-You can use CBD oil for allergies in addition to or in replacement of conventional allergy treatments.
-It does not have any negative interactions with OTC medicines or immunotherapy.
-However, it is always best to take CBD under the supervision of a clinician or your allergy specialist.
+Many consumers use CBD oil for allergies in addition to or in replacement of conventional allergy treatments.
+It is always best to take CBD under the supervision of a clinician or your allergy specialist.
 They will be able to monitor your allergies as well as advise you on how best to treat them and proceed.

 See our: Official CBD Dosing Chart

 CBD oil is most effective if used daily.
 It is useful to think of it as an overall wellness product.
 It is incredibly safe as it is impossible to overdose on and has virtually no side effects.
 The standard starting dose for an adult is 25 milligrams, taken twice a day (once in the morning and once before bed).
 If your allergies are more severe or debilitating, then higher doses may be necessary.

 The preferred method of ingestion is by eating CBD edibles or CBD Vegan Gummies.
 Smoking CBD hemp flower or CBD vape cartridges is not recommended in this case.
 CBD in high concentrations should also be used with caution.